Erik Jorpes: Life in Sweden

 In the early 1930s, Jorpes started his pioneering work on the isolation and structure of heparin.
 In 1936, he successfully purified heparin and subsequently demonstrated that it was localized in the mast cells of tissues.
 In the same year, Jorpes and the surgeon Clarence Crafoord used heparin to prevent postoperative thrombosis.
 Crafoord later confirmed the usefulness of heparin in treating thrombosis.
 Jorpes' classic study on the use of heparin in the treatment of thrombosis was published in 1946.
 Since the 1940s, Jorpes participated in studies on fibrinogen, factor VIII, plasminogen, prothrombin and thrombin.
 He also worked on von Willebrand disease with Erik Adolf von Willebrand.
 In 1961, Jorpes and the docent Viktor Mutt isolated the hormone secretin.

 Jorpes was known as a strong personality.
 There was often tensions between Jorpes and his students and colleagues.
 He was also a workaholic who enjoyed his time in the laboratory.
 In 1952, Jorpes was a nominee for the Nobel Prize in Physiology or Medicine jointly with K.P.Link.

 In 1945, he became a member of the Royal Swedish Academy of Sciences.
 In 1968, Jorpes received the honorary doctorate of Åbo Akademi in Turku, Finland.
 During his late years, Jorpes translated Russian literature to Swedish, wrote biographies of Nobel-awarded scientists, and published popular science articles in the Social Democratic newspaper Arbetarbladet.

-In 1994, Aland released a set of stamps, one of which honored Erik Jorpes and his contribution to heparin.
+In 1994, Åland released a set of stamps, one of which honored Erik Jorpes and his contribution to heparin.